redhat-cop/infra-ansible/roles/dns/manage-dns-records/README.md

-## The rhc-ose ansible dns role
+## The infra-ansible manage-dns-records roles

-This role allows the caller to populate DNS records (currently only supports A records) based on input data (see example below).
+This role allows the caller to populate DNS records based on input data (see example below).
 The caller may choose to use hostvars to access information from other hosts (e.g.: hostname and ip address) to create records.

-Both additions and removals are supported by this role, by the use of the `dns_records_rm` and `dns_records_add` variables (see example below).
+Both additions and removals are supported by this role, by the use of the `dns_data` variable (see example below).

-> NOTE: removal of records is done before additions

 Example Playbook